Are you struggling to understand the best tripod brands available today?

 While Gitzo and Manfrotto are perhaps the ‘big two’ among tripod companies, Gitzo has a much richer history: The company was founded over 40 years earlier, in 1917, then shut down during World War 2, then started up again after a few years.
 But it wasn’t until the 1950s that Gitzo started making tripods–and today, the company is known for its professional-quality tripod solutions.

-In fact, while Gitzo is a true force within the tripod market, the company doesn’t make lower-end tripod, concentrating exclusively on high-end legs and heads.
+In fact, while Gitzo is a true force within the tripod market, the company doesn’t make a lower-end tripod, concentrating exclusively on high-end legs and heads.

 Top Rated Gitzo Tripod Models: